TomasJohansson/crsTransformations-dotnet/docs/README.md

 * **Weighted average** (transforms using many leafs and use the *weighted* average latitude/longitude result as the aggregated result)
 * **First success** (iterates a list of leafs and tries to transform until some result seem to have succeeded)

+Two other core types are CrsIdentifier and CrsCoordinate.
+Both of these are illustrated in the sections below.

-C# code illustrating the above mentioned interface and seven implementations:
+# C# code illustrating the above mentioned interface ICrsTransformationAdapter and its seven implementations
 ```C#
 using System.Collections.Generic; // IList
 using Programmerare.CrsTransformations; // ICrsTransformationAdapter